Palash90/vi/README.md

 This book was devoted to the essential commands that a user needs while using vi editor for his day to day works.
 There are many commands vi editor provides.
 A user may not need to remember all of them, he/she may choose to use only a handful of commands that he/she is comfortable using.
 With time and practice, a user advances his/her vi skill and once he/she is comfortable with a set of commands, can progress for a new set of commands.

 This book just scratches the surface of using vi editor and provides all the bare essential commands to survive.
 There exists many clones of vi(the most popular being `Vim`).
-So, interested reader can contiue there learning path on vi-like editors like `Vim`, `nvi`, `elvis` or `vile`.
+So, interested reader can contiue there learning on vi-like editors like `Vim`, `nvi`, `elvis` or `vile`.